keikoro/plaintextref/README.md

 ## Usage

 Start the script by specifying which file you want to convert.
-The converted text is saved to a new file which has ```_plaintext``` appended to the original file name.
-Save location is the folder containing the original file.
+The converted text is saved to a new file which, by default, has ```_plaintext``` appended to the original file name.
+Save location is the folder containing the original file or any other writable directory you specify.

 ```$ python3 plaintextref.py myfile.txt```

 ... results in a new file called ```myfile_plaintext.txt```

+Run the program with option ```-h``` or ```--help``` for detailed information on which arguments you can pass to the script.

 ##Caveats